 VATICAN CITY – Like parish priests throughout Italy do during the Easter season, Pope Francis spent an afternoon May 19 going door-to-door and blessing homes.

-Never forget that our faith is concrete, and rejects compromises and idealizations.
-That was the message of Pope Francis at the morning Mass at the Casa Santa Marta.
+True doctrine unites; ideology divides.
+That was the message of Pope Francis in the homily at the morning Mass at the Casa Santa Marta on Friday.

 VATICAN CITY – The frailty associated with illnesses like Huntington's disease is not a reason to shun the sick but a reminder of the value of life, Pope Francis said.